Vehicle registration plates of the Soviet Union: After dissolution

 Since 1990, the former constituent republics of the USSR have begun using Soviet-style plates while adding a "national flavor" to them.
-For example, those of Ukraine added the letter I to their serials, and in Latvia, Lithuania and Kyrgyzstan the Cyrillic letters have been replaced by Latin ones.
+For example, those of Ukraine added the letter I to their serials, and in Latvia, Lithuania, Estonia and Kyrgyzstan the Cyrillic letters have been replaced by Latin ones.
 "National" license plates have also appeared even in Tatarstan and in Chechnya.

 In the Russian Federation, replacing the license plate of the Soviet-style began in 1993, but was not compulsory.
 Thus, in a few former-USSR countries (mainly in Russia, Belarus and Ukraine), vehicles bearing 1980-format or even 1959-format plates could still be found, while in other countries (such as the Baltic states and Moldova), these plates are considered invalid and could only be found on unused equipment.

 The Soviet period has left substantial influence in license plates.
 Thus, in most ex-USSR republics, such as Armenia, Georgia, military plates have black backgrounds, diplomatic plates have red back grounds, and plates for foreigners have light-orange background color.

 Russia almost entirely borrowed the codes for diplomatic plates from the USSR, and Kazakhstan continued the practice of coding regions on light-orange plates until 2012.
 Trailer and motorcycle plates in Armenia followed the Soviet format until 2010, and until 2012 or 2013 in Turkmenistan.
 Tractor trailers' registration ceased to follow the Soviet pattern in Uzbekistan only after February to March 2015.
 Plates in Mongolia followed the format of Soviet styles up until this day.